 Knowledge distillation takes a different approach to reducing model size.
 The goal is to transfer knowledge from the trained network into a smaller model for inference.
 During the distillation process, the smaller model learns to mimic the output of the larger trained model by minimizing a loss function that takes into account both the hard output values as well as the soft values into account (i.e. prior to filter application).
 Knowledge distillation techniques have in several cases surpassed the accuracy of the original model.

 Most of the aforementioned techniques are sender-only techniques that do not require processing on the receiver side.
 The burden is on the creator of the model to apply these techniques to produce a more compact representation of the model.
 Some techniques may require processing at the receiver side.
 The complexity of that processing and the amount of information required to recover the model may vary by technique.
-We recommend the usage of sender-only optimization techniques for the use cases considered by this study.
-This reduces the adoption burden and the inference operation time in the lack of hardware acceleration for more advanced compression techniques.

 Proposal

-We propose to document the mentioned techniques in clause 2 in the TR.
+We propose to document the mentioned techniques in clause 2 in the PD.

 References